hdShang/arxiv-daily/docs/cs-CL/2025-08-13/papers/250810161v2-laajmeter-a-framework-for-laaj-evaluation.md

 ---
 layout: default
-title: LaajMeter: A Framework for LaaJ Evaluation
+title: "LaajMeter: A Framework for LaaJ Evaluation"
 ---

 # LaajMeter: A Framework for LaaJ Evaluation